VenomVendor/Frontend-Development-Exercises/Simple JavaScript Application/readme.md

 2. index.html contains two elements: one for the search term and one for the results.
 3. The results should show as a list with each item in an "owner/name" format.
 4. When a result is clicked, display an alert with the repo's `language`, `followers`, `url` and `description`.
-5. The search term should be cached so duplicate searches do not trigger further requests.
+5. Cache the results to prevent triggering duplicate network requests.
 6. Solution does not need to support older browsers.